Learn Nuxt with a Collection of 100+ Tips!

 Moving to the about page will add the 3d rotation effect:

-Layout transitions
+Layout Transitions

 You can enable layout transitions to apply an automatic transition for all your layouts.